9623Y/9623Y-Spin-Up-Notebook/README.md

 We are building another base identical to the previous mecanum base for the intake.
 We are using the other base for GPS testing and we will be able to test and alter two different things without altering either one, creating less time we have to wait till its built.

 #### **End of Entry Thoughts**
+We were able to get everything we planned on doing done.
+We were also able to add sensors to a test bot that should help us code autonomous in the future.

 -------